SchoolOfCode/final-project-front-end-hexcode/ComponentTree.md

       - On Change on the component so it will regsiter any changes to input box/map component and save it in a sate called description ( const [description, setDescription] = useState)
 - Confirm Event Button
   - A way of saving who the organsier is with the event ID in a state?
 Organiser state [organsier, setOrganiser] = useState([img src, organiser name])
-  - On Click that activates a UseEffect to the database.
+  - On Click that activates a UseEffect ( TBD, could just do it in the onclick function) to the database.
 Do a post of what the state values are
   - ON click that will redirect you to the event page (Spinner on the event page if it takes a few seconds?
 Creating your event some sort of fun emoji)

 ## Low-Fi Frame 4.1: